-The Criminal Justice degree is designed to prepare students for careers in police work, corrections and the courts, in addition to serving as the basis to transfer on to complete a baccalaureate degree.
-For those already in service the program provides educational progress for promotion and other career development purposes.
+The mission of the Associate in Science in Criminal Justice degree is to prepare students for employment in various criminal justice related areas such as police work, corrections and the courts.
+The program also serves as a basis to transfer on to complete a baccalaureate degree.
+For those already in service, the program provides educational progress for promotion and other career development purposes.
+The Criminal Justice program prepares students by educating them in the fundamental concepts, knowledge and practices of the field.